A-Kerim/SyntheticData4VideoStabilization_WACV_2024/README.md

 success rate, and average cropping ratio when considering all weather conditions.
 Hence, our video stabilization model generalizes well on real-world videos and does not require large-scale synthetic training data to converge.

+## Contact Authors
+* Abdulrahman Kerim, PhD Student, at Lancaster University, a.kerim@lancaster.ac.uk
+* Leandro Soriano Marcolino, Lecturer at Lancaster University, l.marcolino@lancaster.ac.uk
+*
+## Licence
+* The dataset and the framework are made freely available to academic and non-commercial purposes.
+They are provided “AS IS” without any warranty.
+* If you use the dataset or the framework feel free to cite our work.

 ## Acknowledgements
 A. Kerim is supported by the Faculty of Science and Technology - Lancaster University.